Lightstreamer/Lightstreamer-example-Quickstart-client-java/README.md

 ## Lightstreamer Compatibility Notes

 - Compatible with Lightstreamer Java SE Client API v.
-4.0 or newer.
+5.0 or newer.
-- Ensure that Java SE Client API is supported by Lightstreamer Server license configuration.
+- For Lightstreamer Server 7.3.2 or newer.
+Ensure that Java SE Client API is supported by Lightstreamer Server license configuration.
+- For a version of this example compatible with Lightstreamer Java Client API version 4.x, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-Quickstart-client-java/releases/tag/latest-for-client-4.x).
 - For a version of this example compatible with Lightstreamer Java Client API version 3.x, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-Quickstart-client-java/tree/latest-for-client-3.x).
 - For a version of this example compatible with Lightstreamer Java Client API version 2.5.2, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-Quickstart-client-java/tree/latest-for-client-2.x).